 The following schedule assumes a May graduation.

-- You will complete QTM 495A: Honors Research (4 credits), which includes addresses methodological issues and offers practical guidance in thesis design and research.
+- You will complete QTM 495A: Honors Research (4 cr), which addresses methodological issues and offers practical guidance in thesis design and research.

 - You must assemble an honors thesis committee that includes your faculty advisor (the committee chair) and two other Emory faculty members.**